GLOBAL MARKETS-Equities fall as U.S. Treasury yields, dollar stay elevated

 By Sinéad Carew

-NEW YORK, Sept 26 (Reuters) - Equities around the world were lower on Tuesday in a choppy trading session as Treasury yields stayed close to 2007 levels while fears of higher for longer interest rates ate into appetites for riskier assets.
+NEW YORK, Sept 26 (Reuters) - A global equity index lost more than 1% on Tuesday in a choppy trading session as fears of higher-for-longer interest rates ate into appetites for riskier assets while the benchmark U.S. Treasury yield remained near 16-year highs.

-The dollar index eased from a 10-month high but was still rising and the Japanese yen bounced from an 11-month low as Japanese officials warned about a possible intervention in the currency.
+The dollar index hit a 10-month high while the Japanese yen came closer to a key level, where Japanese officials are seen as potentially intervening to shore up the currency.

-U.S. Treasury 10-year yields surpassed 16-year peaks touched in the previous session before pulling back while the yield curve flattened a bit, as investors paused selling bonds and re-assessed how far rates have come.

 Wall Street's major stock indexes followed Asian and European equities lower as investors continued to digest last week's indication from the Federal Reserve that it would keep rates higher for longer than investors had previously expected.